This article contains the following sections:

 - Consolidate and display metrics on a dashboard.

 Gather related metrics onto a dashboard.
-Our metric dashboards are flexible, enabling you to create personalized, effective, and informative representations of your data.
+Whether it’s a pre-built dashboard template or one you build from scratch, our dashboards are flexible and customizable, enabling you to create personalized, effective, and informative representations of your data.
 Learn more about metric dashboards.

 - Share your metric discoveries.

-Keep everyone aware of trends in your business data by sharing a metric (or a group of metrics on a dashboard), or, optionally, give an in-the-moment, contextual view of your discoveries by sharing the URL of a metric or dashboard.
-You can also download and print your favourite metric dashboards for digital or print distribution.
+Keep everyone aware of trends in your business data by sharing metrics and dashboards with your team.
+You can also share a published view of a dashboard, externally or internally, with either public or passcode access, or download and print your favourite metric dashboards for digital or print distribution.
 Learn more about sharing metrics and dashboards.
+Learn more about published views.
 Learn more about downloading dashboards as PDFs.

 - Check in on your metrics every day.